kbuntrock/openapi-maven-plugin/docs/quick-start.md

   - ``RestController`` (default)
   - ``RequestMapping``

-⚠️ Notes
+?> A detailed list of available parameters is documented [here](command_line.md)

-The command line mode is ideal for quickly testing if the plugin integrates properly with your project.
+!> The command line mode is ideal for quickly testing if the plugin integrates properly with your project.
 However, it offers limited configuration options.
 For full customization and ease of use, it is recommended to configure the plugin directly in your ``pom.xml`` (see the next section).

+---
 ## 🍏 Configure your pom.xml

 The usual way to generate a documentation is to add the plugin to your pom.xml.
+The plugin main goal is **documentation** and is bound to the compile phase by default.
+It cannot be executed earlier because a successfully compiled project is required.

 To get started, you need to configure your Maven build so that Java method parameter names are preserved.
 Without this step, parameters in the generated documentation will appear as ``arg0``, ``arg1``, etc.